shakebugs/shake-docs/docs/ios/configuration-and-data/auto-attach-files.md

 </TabItem>
 </Tabs>

-### Setting a custom filename and then attaching a file
+### Attach a file without the custom filename

-*ShakeFile* can also be initialized with a desired filename (String) and a local url (NSURL) to your file:
+*ShakeFile* can be initialized without a filename, with just an absolute file path (String) to your file.
+Instead of a file path, you can initialize it with the actual file object (java.io.File), too.
+If you initialize it this way, the filename shown on your Shake dashboard will be determined automatically from the passed file's name.

+To define which files will be uploaded when a user reports a ticket, you must call the `onPrepareData` method, overriding the `attachedFiles` method inside, as shown in the example below.

 <Tabs
   groupId="ios"